Meet Joseph Cerqueira

 A Lifesaving Intervention

 Allison McLarty, MD, Surgical Director of the Heart Institute’s VAD Program, performed surgery on Joseph to implant a ventricular assist device (VAD) in early 2017.
 The pump took over for his failing heart until he received a heart transplant on his 58th birthday — May 15 of 2018.
+Now, almost three years later, Joseph is doing so well that he has been cleared for annual checks versus every six months.

 “For Joseph’s treatment of advanced heart failure, the VAD served as a ‘bridge to transplant’ — a lifesaving intervention that allowed him to become eligible to receive a heart transplantation,” said Dr. McLarty.
 “The implanted VAD took over the pumping work of the heart, allowing Joseph to become stronger and physically better prepared to undergo heart transplant surgery.”